sous-chefs/sql_server/README.md

 node['sql_server']['server']['package_name']
 ```

-The installation is done using the `windows_package` resource and [ConfigurationFile](http://msdn.microsoft.com/en-us/library/dd239405.aspx) generated from a `template` resource.
+The installation is done using the `package` resource and [ConfigurationFile](http://msdn.microsoft.com/en-us/library/dd239405.aspx) generated from a `template` resource.
 The installation is slightly opinionated and does the following:

 - Enables [Mixed Mode](http://msdn.microsoft.com/en-us/library/aa905171\(v=sql.80\).aspx) (Windows Authentication and SQL Server Authentication) authentication
 - Auto-generates and sets a strong password for the 'sa' account